terraform-aws-modules/terraform-aws-lambda/examples/container-image/README.md

-# AWS Lambda launched from Docker Container Image example
+# AWS Lambda Function deployed from Docker Container Image example

 Configuration in this directory creates AWS Lambda Function deployed with a Container Image.